-4 [Comment to Article 2.2: It has always been the case that Use or Attempted Use of a Prohibited Substance or Prohibited Method may be established by any reliable means.
-As noted in the Comment to Article 3.2, unlike the proof required to establish an anti-doping rule violation under Article 2.1, Use or Attempted Use may also be established by other reliable means such as admissions by the Arthet, where sattements, documentary evidence, conclusions drawn from longitudinal profiling, including data collected as part of the Athlete, the lological Passport, or other analytical information which does not otherwise sattefy all the requirements to establish Presence" of a Prohibited Substance under Article 2.1.
+^{4 [}Comment to Article 2.2: It has always been the case that Use or Attempted Use of a Prohibited Substance or Prohibited Method may be established by any reliable means.
+As noted in the Comment to Article 3.2. unlike the proof required to establish an anti-doping rule violation under Article 2.1.
+Use or Attempted Use may also be established by other reliable means such as admissions by the Arhitek, witheres statements, documentary evidence, conclusions drawn from inorgitudinal profiling, including data collected as part of the Athlek eth Biological Passport, or other analytical information which does not otherwise satisfy all the requirements to establish Presence 'or a Prohibited Substance under Article 2.1.